A timeline of Will Smith and Jada Pinkett Smith’s relationship

 From infidelity rumours to that moment at the 2022 Oscars

-Will Smith appeared to punch Chris Rock at the 94th annual Oscars before he yelled at the comedian to “keep my wife’s name out your f***ing mouth”.
+Will Smith slapped Chris Rock at the 94th annual Oscars before he yelled at the comedian to “keep my wife’s name out your f***ing mouth”.

 It quickly became the most talked-about moment of the evening with the pair initially appearing to laugh off the tense moment.